-Analyses in this chapter use data collected through the NHANES, a nationally representative survey that combines interviews and medical examinations to assess the health of the U.S. non-institutionalized civilian population (Johnson et al., 2013).
-Starting in 1999-2000, the NHANES collects data continuously and releases public-use data files in two-year cycles.
-Data for this chapter represents participants 20 years and older in four clusters of NHANES continuous cycle years 1999-2002, 2003-2006, 2007-2010, and 2011-2014.
+Analyses in Volume 1, Chapter 1: CKD in the General Population use data collected through the NHANES, a nationally representative survey that combines interviews and medical examinations to assess the health of the U.S. non-institutionalized civilian population (Ingram et al., 2018).
+Starting in 1999-2000, the NHANES has collected data continuously, releasing public-use data files in two-year cycles.
+Data for Volume 1, Chapter 1 represents participants 20 years and older in four clusters of NHANES continuous cycle years 2001-2004, 2005-2008, 2009-2012, and 2013-2016.
+Note: Data from NHANES III (1988-1994) and the first two years of continuous NHANES (1999-2001) can be found in previous Annual Data Reports (ADR).

 The statistical software package SAS[®] was used to analyze all NHANES data, incorporating the sampling weights and survey design through its survey procedures.

-In this chapter, age is defined as the participant's age at the time of the NHANES household interview, categorized into the following age groups: 20 to 39, 40 to 59, or 60 and older.
-Race and ethnicity are selfreported and categorized as non-Hispanic White, non-Hispanic African American, or other.
+In Volume 1, Chapter 1, age is defined as the participant's age at the time of the NHANES household interview, categorized into age groups: 20 to 39, 40 to 59, or 60 and older and as a dichotomous under age 60 or age 60 or higher.
+Race and ethnicity are self-reported and categorized as non-Hispanic White, non-Hispanic Black/African American, Mexican-American, other Hispanic, and other non-Hispanic.
 The identification of CKD is based on the 2012 guidelines from the Kidney Disease: Improving Global Outcomes (KDIGO) CKD Work Group (KDIGO, 2013), which was implemented with the data available in NHANES.
 KDIGO defines CKD as "abnormalities of kidney structure or function, present for >3 months, with implications for health."
 Decreased glomerular filtration rate (GFR) is defined as GFR less than 60 ml/min/1.73 m2, calculated using the Chronic Kidney Disease-Epidemiology Collaboration (CKD-EPI) estimated glomerular filtration rate (eGFR) equation (Levey et al., 2009).
 Markers of kidney damage include albuminuria, a history of kidney transplantation, and abnormalities as detected by histology or in urine sediment, electrolytes (due to tubular disorders), or structure (detected by imaging).
 With NHANES data we use the urine albumin creatinine ratio (uACR) to measure albuminuria, but there is no information regarding the other markers of kidney damage.
 Also, the NHANES only includes a single measurement of both serum creatinine (sCR, used to generate eGFR) and uACR, so we cannot address the three-month persistence criteria for defining CKD; the implications of this are discussed in detail in the chapter.

-The eGFR (measured in ml/min/1.73 m2) was calculated using the CKD-EPI equation, based on the NCHS-recommended standardized creatinine values (Selvin et al., 2007).
+The eGFR (measured in ml/min/1.73 m^2) was calculated using the CKD-EPI equation, based on the NCHS-recommended standardized creatinine values (Selvin et al., 2007).